Heatblur-Simulations/f-4e-manual/src/cockpit/pilot/weapon_management.md

 | TAIL      | Aft position solenoids activate to hold arming lanyards.                          |
 | NOSE/TAIL | Forward, center, and aft position solenoids all activate to hold arming lanyards. |

+For example, MK-82 Air or Snakeye variants will only detonate if the nose fuze is selected and switch between high drag configuration with the tail fuze set and low drag if not set.

 ## Station Select Buttons

 ![SSBs](../../img/pilot_station_select_buttons.jpg)